m7kvqbe1/home/content/posts/unix-sockets-protobuf-go.md

 ## Implementing Protobuf over Unix Sockets

-Combining Unix sockets with protobuf involved serializing data into protobuf format and transmitting it through the socket.
+Combining Unix Sockets with protobuf involved serializing data into protobuf format and transmitting it through the socket.

 The [google.golang.org/protobuf/proto](https://google.golang.org/protobuf/proto) package provides Marshal and Unmarshal methods similar to `encoding/json` from the Go standard library.